aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.settings/mailmergesettings/mail_as_attachment/_index.md

 ﻿---
+title: MailMergeSettings.mail_as_attachment property
+linktitle: mail_as_attachment property
-title: mail_as_attachment property
+articleTitle: mail_as_attachment property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Specifies that the documents produced during a mail merge operation should be emailed as an attachment rather  than the body of the actual e-mail"
+description: "MailMergeSettings.mail_as_attachment property.
+Specifies that the documents produced during a mail merge operation should be emailed as an attachment rather  than the body of the actual e-mail"
 type: docs
 weight: 120
 url: /python-net/aspose.words.settings/mailmergesettings/mail_as_attachment/